dmitrijpotapcik/dmitrijpotapcik/README.md

    for us at the same time as creating the user; Hit  **Go**  at the bottom-right of the page;

+   **Run Setup Wizard**

+Go to 1.
+HTTP://<your_server>/setup and hit the orange button to proceed.

+**Update memory_limit**

+By default, Magento will be using 756MB of your web servers available memory.
+This will commonly make Magento slow and result in some errors.

+Open our .htaccess file

+    nano .htaccess

+Change the instance under PHP 7

+    Replace 756MB with 2G

+**Install cron tasks**

+This can now be setup by running one command

+    bin/magento cron:install

 <!--
 **dmitrijpotapcik/dmitrijpotapcik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.